 When to wear a mask

-You must still wear a mask in indoor public buildings if you are not fully vaccinated.
-You are fully vaccinated 2 weeks after your final dose.
+You must now wear a mask in indoor public buildings even if you are fully vaccinated.

 - Seeking healthcare (including any waiting rooms)

 - Inside a K to 12 school, childcare facility, youth sports, or other youth setting

 - Homeless shelters, cooling centers and emergency shelters

 - Long term care facilities and adult and senior care centers